yueyu19/yueyu19.github.io/_teaching/traffic.md

 You can check that the node-link incidence matrix in equation (2), the flow vector in equation (3), and the source-sink vector in equation (4) satisfy the flow conservation constraints in equation (5).

-## Wardrop equilibria
+## Static traffic equilibra and Wardrop equilibrium principle

-[Wardrop equilibra](https://en.wikipedia.org/wiki/John_Glen_Wardrop) is a class of models for traffic patterns, where the link flows and traffic demands remain approximately constant during the time of interest.
+Static traffic equilibra is a class of models for traffic patterns, where the link flows and traffic demands remain approximately constant during the time of interest.
 Such equilibra typically happens during rush hours where the congestion in the network is at its the maximum.
 Wardrop equilibra assume the cost of exiting each link (e.g., time or fuel cost) is a nondecreasing function of its link flow, due to congestion effects.
-Furthermore, only the paths with the lowest sum of link costs are used by the travelers.

-The last assumption agrees with our intuitions that all travelers want to swicth to an alternative path with lower cost, whenever available.
-For example, when there are two queues at a grocery stores checkout, the waiting customers tend to switch to the shorter queue, until both queues have approximated the same length.
+[Wardrop equilibrium principle](https://en.wikipedia.org/wiki/John_Glen_Wardrop), a key characterization of static traffic equilibra, states that only the paths with the lowest sum of link costs are used by the travelers.
+The principle agrees with our intuition that travelers would swicth to an alternative path with lower cost, whenever available.

 # Optimization-based models for traffic equilibra

-There are different optimization-based models for computing traffic flow vectors that satisfy the Wardrop equilibrium principle, each based on different assumptions on the link traffic dynamics.
+There are different optimization-based models for computing the link flow vector at a static traffic equilibra, each based on different assumptions on the link traffic dynamics.
 Here we discuss two popular ones.

 ## Beckmann model: supply and demand

-Beckmann model considers each link as a market: the supply side corresponds to the link itself, selling the option of exiting the link at a cost, the demand side corresponds to the travelers who wish to exit the link.
+In Beckmann model, the traffic dynamics on each link is modeled as a market: the supply side corresponds to the link itself, selling the option of exiting the link at a cost, the demand side corresponds to the travelers who wish to exit the link.
 As the amount of travelers increases, the cost of exiting a link increaes in a way similar to how the price of goods increses with the number of potential buyers.
 In particular, Beckmann model assumes that the cost of exiting link $k$ is a continuous and non-decreasing function of link flow $x_k$, given by function $\ell_k:\mathbb{R}\to\mathbb{R}$.

-Under these assumptions, you can solve for the equilibrium flow pattern using the following convex optimization problem:
+Under these assumptions, you can solve for the equilibrium-flow vector using the following convex optimization problem:

 $$\begin{array}{ll} \underset{x}{\mbox{minimize}} & \sum_{k=1}^m \int_{\alpha=0}^{x_k} \ell_k(\alpha)d\alpha\\
 \mbox{subject to} & Ex=s,\,\, x\geq 0.